 Every CEO would smile ear to ear if they could grow their business faster than the industry.
 A well designed go-to-market strategy is imperative to achieving this level of growth and it requires more than sales, operational and/or recruiting experience.
 Consistently beating the industry requires management acumen and marketing expertise.
 In fact, organizations with little or no management and marketing experience are prone to commit mistakes when designing their go-to-market strategy.
 In some cases they flat out neglect this step altogether.

-In this post I’m going to share with you what a go-to-market strategy is, why you need one and the key elements to consider when designing your go-to-market strategy.
+In this post, developing your go-to marketing strategy, I’m going to share with you what a go-to-market strategy is, why you need one and the key elements to consider when designing your go-to-market strategy.

 What is Go-To-Market Strategy?

 A go-to-market strategy defines how the company will operationalize their offerings to penetrate their market and achieve revenue and profitability goals.
 Your go-to-market strategy is not a one-time event and it’s not a new product launch or a marketing campaign.
 It encompasses everything from concept to deployment and execution and continuous iteration.
 Designing a sound go-to-market strategy requires staffing leaders to point their resources at the right markets through the best channels.
 When establishing your go-to-market strategy you should consider the following components.

 In order to determine your coverage and resources needed to penetrate your market you first need to understand what your total addressable market is.
 If you don’t understand your total addressable market you will miss revenue opportunities.

 In order to maximize market penetration you will first need to define your target market.
 Start by identifying and defining your ideal target customer profile including their demographics.
 Part of this process also includes identifying who your target buyers will be such the Human Resources Manager or the CIO.